Forward-backward splitting in bilaterally bounded Alexandrov spaces: Forward-backward method

 \begin{remark}[Combined step with lower bound only] For any instance of the possibly non-unique (when $(X, d)$ is not upper-bounded) $\log_{\thisx} x$, let us define $\nextx$ as a minimiser of the \term{total surrogate}

+such methods have been studied in the Riemannian setting in \cite{stiefelproxgrad,riemproxgradhuang}.
 In a Hilbert space, this step is equivalent to \eqref{proxgraditer}.
 In a general Alexandrov space, we may not have equivalency.
-Nevertheless, we have by definition that $\phi_k(\nextx) \le \phi_k(\thisx)$, which combined with the descent inequality \eqref{eq:descent:general} for an uniformly smooth $F$ yields
+Nevertheless, we have by definition that $\phi_k(\nextx) \le \phi_k(\thisx)$, which combined with the descent inequality \eqref{eq:descent:general} for a uniformly smooth $F$ yields

 Thus, by standard technique, if $F+G > -\infty$ and $\sup_k \tau_k L < 1$, we obtain $\sum_{k=0}^\infty d^2(\thisx, \nextx) <\infty$, hence $d^2(\thisx, \nextx) \to 0$.
 In a Hilbert space, this property readily implies convergence of subdifferentials to zero; see, e.g, \cite[Theorem 4.19]{tuomov2024tracking}.
 In a general Alexandrov space, such a characterisation appears more challenging to obtain, however, assuming for a subsequence that both $x^{k_\ell}$ and $x^{k_\ell+1}$ are, e.g., on the same polyhedron of a polyhedral complex, we can use the Hilbert space characterisation to obtain subdifferential convergence for the subsequence.
 Through the equivalency to \eqref{proxgraditer} in this case, this holds even for our proposed method with split steps. \end{remark}